Utah Road Trip Guide: Monument Valley

 How to get here:

 - By Car: Accessible via Hwy 160 from the South.
 At Kayenta, turn north towards Hwy 163.
-If you’re coming from Moab, take Hwy 191 towards Blanding and then take Hwy 163 towards Monument Valley.
+From Moab, take Hwy 191 towards Blanding and then take Hwy 163 towards Monument Valley.

 - By Plane: Page Municipal Airport in Page, AZ; Sky Harbor Airport in Phoenix, AZ;